aiven/aiven-docs/docs/platform/concepts/backup-to-another-region.md

 pro: true
 ---

-Discover the backup to another region (BTAR) feature, check why use it, and learn how it works.
+Additionally to the primary service backup, you can have a secondary backup in an alternative location.

 :::important
-Backup to another region (BTAR) is available on
+The backup to another region (BTAR) feature is available on `[Pro Platform](/docs/platform/concepts/pro-platform)`.
-`[Pro Platform](/docs/platform/concepts/pro-platform)`.
 :::

 ## About BTAR

-The backup to another region (BTAR) feature allows existing backup files to be copied from the service's primary backup region to an additional (secondary) region.
-As a disaster recovery feature, BTAR is particularly useful when the service-hosting region is down since it allows forking the service from an additional copy of the backup residing outside the service-hosting region.
+Backup to another region (BTAR) is a disaster recovery feature that allows backup files to be copied from the service's primary backup region to an additional (secondary) region.
+BTAR helps improve data resilience and makes data protected against disasters in the primary backup region.
+When the primary region is down, BTAR allows forking the service from an additional copy of the backup residing outside the primary region.

-BTAR is currently supported for the following services:
+BTAR is supported for the following services:

 - Aiven for PostgreSQL®
 - Aiven for MySQL®

-## Why use BTAR

-BTAR provides an additional level of data resilience, helping you make your data safe and protected.
-BTAR is a cost-efficient low-complexity disaster recovery feature that allows you to replicate your data in a secondary backup region and recover it there in case of outage, downtime, data loss, or data corruption in the primary backup region.

 ## How BTAR works

-By enabling the backup to another region (BTAR) feature, you create a service backup that is additional to the default backup.
-This secondary backup is always located in a region of your choice different from the primary backup region.
+When you enable the backup to another region (BTAR) feature, an additional service backup is created in the cloud region of your choice that is altenative to the primary backup location.

 Secondary backups are generated from primary backups, not from the service itself.
 For this reason, your secondary backup becomes available only after the primary backup is